rust-tw/book-tw/src/ch13-01-closures.md

 {{#rustdoc_include ../listings/ch13-functional-features/listing-13-12/src/main.rs}}
 ```

-<span class="caption">Listing 13-12: Example of a closure that refers to a
+<span class="caption">範例 13-12: Example of a closure that refers to a
 variable in its enclosing scope</span>

 Here, even though `x` is not one of the parameters of `equal_to_x`, the